-Brianna Benedict is a Graduate Research Assistant in the School of Engineering Education at Purdue University.
-She completed her Bachelor's and Master's of Science in Industrial and Systems Engineering at North Carolina Agricultural and Technical State University.
-Her research interest focuses on interdisciplinary students' identity development, belonging, and agency in interdisciplinary engineering education.
+Brianna Benedict is a Ph.D.
+Candidate in the School of Engineering Education at Purdue University.
+She earned her Bachelor’s and Master’s of Science in Industrial and Systems Engineering from North Carolina Agricultural and Technical State University.
+Her research focuses on understanding how hybrid spaces influence engineering students’ identity development, belonging, and agency in interdisciplinary engineering education.
 She co-leads the CDEI virtual workshop team focused on building a community of educators passionate about expanding their knowledge concerning diversity, equity, and inclusion in engineering education.
 Her most recent accomplishment was being recognized as one of seven AAC&U 2019 K. Patricia Cross Scholars based on her commitment to teaching and learning and civic engagement.

 Dina Verdín is a Ph.D.
 Candidate in Engineering Education and M.S. student in Industrial Engineering at Purdue University.
 She completed her undergraduate degree in Industrial and Systems Engineering at San José State University.
 Dina is a 2016 National Science Foundation Graduate Research Fellow and a 2016 Ford Foundation Honorable Mention.
 Her research interest focuses on first-generation college students focusing on engineering identity development, negotiating multiple identities, and ultimately changing deficit base paradigms by providing asset base perspectives for understanding this community.